ju5t1nas/Boat_Localisation/README.md

 This is extension of a fun project I did for the [MASM12](https://www.maths.lth.se/matstat/kurser/fms110mas222/) course at Lund University.
 It was quite nice to tinker with, so I decided to extend it.

+(I'm also trying to get used to using git and writing nice and readable code.
+So, I'll train using this, feedback is welcome.)

 ## Project description

 Assume you are out fishing on a lake (or in an archipelago), whatever floats your boat.
 After an intense morning of fishing (I don't know how fishing works) you take a nap.
 You wake up several hours later, completely disoriented.
 You can safely assume that you have drifted around *quite* a lot.
 Due to currents and wind, we can assume the drift has zero mean, however variance can be assumed to be proportional to time.